 Bright Hall - Campus Police Office

-Fox majors: Ambler Campus students may use the Fox School of Business advising appointment system to schedule an advising session.
-Fox students may also use the Fox Virtual Front Desk if they have immediate needs - Fox Advising Virtual Front Desk via Zoom.
-Students may email their advisors directly as well.
+Fox majors: Ambler Fox students can utilize the advising appointments in our system, half an hour per hour from 9 a.m. to 4 p.m. with a lunch break from 12 to 1 p.m.
+Fox students can also use the Fox Virtual Front Desk if they have immediate needs - Fox Advising Virtual Front Desk via Zoom.
+Students can email their advisors directly as well.

 Please note: Students who are taking an Ambler Campus course but traditionally work with the Main Campus Advising offices should contact their advisors directly for assistance.